Calculate external calibration curve results

 A modified MidarExperiment

-object with an updated metrics_calibration
+object with an updated

-table containing the calibration curve results, including concentrations, LoD, and LoQ values for each feature.
+including concentrations, LoD, and LoQ values for each feature.

 Details

 Additionally, the limit of detection (LoD) and limit of quantification (LoQ) are calculated for each feature based on the calibration curve.
 LoD is calculated as 3 times the sample standard error of the regression residuals divided by the regression slope, and LoQ is 10 times the same ratio.
-In the case of a quadratic fit, LoD and LoQ are calculated using the slope at 2x the concentration of lowest calibration point.
+In the case of a quadratic fit, LoD and LoQ are calculated using the slope at the concentration of the lowest calibration point.

-The results of the regression and the calculated LoD and LoQ values are stored in the metrics_calibration
+The results of the regression and the calculated LoD and LoQ values are

 table of the returned MidarExperiment